 These Perennials Are Hot!

-I am fortunate to have clients that are willing to try out plants and perennials that are unique from what their neighbors have.
+I am fortunate to have clients willing to try out plants and perennials that are unique from what their neighbors have.
 Especially recently.

 Do you love these plants and want to see about adding some to your space?
 Which one is your favorite?